tatina140810/tatina140810/README.md

 Work Experience
 _____________________________________________________________________________________________________
-Personal Projects: RadioApp, ToDoList, Weather, FlashCards
+January 2024 Personal Projects: ToDoList, Weather, FlashCards July 2024 RadioApp

+from August 2024 Internship at Geeks.
+"Dezis" project

-Internship at Geeks
+from Nivember 2024 Internship at Guild of Developers "Sis" project
 _____________________________________________________________________________________________________
 Application development for a disinfection, pest control, and rat extermination company Dezis Used Moya, Reachability, SnapKit, KeychainSwift